 INSIDER TIPIt’s cheaper to stay in Northern Virginia than D.C.—and yet you’re still 10 minutes from the National Mall via Metro.

-Don’t Skip the Mall at Night
+Don’t Skip the National Mall at Night

 As dusk sets on the nation’s capital, its famous white-marble monuments glow in the fading light.
 It will be one of your most memorable moments, guaranteed, to take in the majesty and beauty of the National Mall at night.
 You can join a guided tour or head out on your own.
 Don’t worry, the area is perfectly safe, and park rangers are on duty until 10 p.m.
-Begin at the National World War II Memorial, with its fountains aglimmer, and go clockwise, taking in Washington, Martin Luther King, Jefferson, FDR, Korean War Veterans, Lincoln, and Vietnam.
+Begin at the World War II Memorial, with its fountains aglimmer, and go clockwise, taking in Washington, Martin Luther King, Jefferson, FDR, Korean War Veterans, Lincoln, and Vietnam Veterans.

 Don’t Try to Visit Every Museum in One Trip

 As we have said, D.C. has a bounty of museums both on and off the Mall, and you could drive yourself bonkers trying to take in everything.
 You need to have a plan.
-Even in the larger museums, such as the National Air and Space Museum and National Museum of American History, you need to target specific exhibits, or your time will be zapped in one place.
+Even in the larger museums, such as the Smithsonian’s National Air and Space Museum and National Museum of American History, you need to target specific exhibits, or your time will be zapped in one place.
 Not that there’s anything wrong with that—your time will be well spent.
 You just won’t see anything else.
-Assess the interests of your group—U.S. history, art, Native American legacies, natural history, architecture, etc., etc. etc. And remember that whatever you don’t see this time, you’ll just have to catch on your next trip.
+Assess the interests of your group—U.S. history, art, Native American legacies, natural history, architecture, etc., etc. And remember that whatever you don’t see this time, you’ll just have to catch up on your next trip.

-Don’t Visit in Summer
+Don’t Visit in the Summertime

 Don’t Wing It When It Comes to the White House